whatwg/web-history/README.md

 - [Steve Jobs "Thoughts on Flash"](http://www.apple.com/hotnews/thoughts-on-flash/);
   excerpt:

-> the mobile era is about low power devices, touch interfaces and open web
+> ...the mobile era is about low power devices, touch interfaces and open
-> standards – all areas where Flash falls short‥.
-Rather than use Flash,
+> web standards – all areas where Flash falls short‥.
+Rather than use
-> Apple has adopted HTML5, CSS and JavaScript – all open standards...
+> Flash, Apple has adopted HTML5, CSS and JavaScript – all open
-> Perhaps Adobe should focus more on creating great HTML5 tools for the
+> standards...
+Perhaps Adobe should focus more on creating great HTML5
-> future, and less on criticizing Apple for leaving the past behind.
+> tools for the future, and less on criticizing Apple for leaving the past
+> behind.

 ## 2011-03